CluelessBiker/mentoring/keyboard-shortcuts.md

 - On MAC OS: `Command`+`D`
 - On Ubuntu : `Ctrl`+`D`

-(Highlight a section of code to duplicate multiple lines at once)
+** Highlight a section of code to duplicate multiple lines at once.

 ---